101death/courtcam/README.md

 - `--confidence`: Detection confidence threshold (default: 0.5)
 - `--quiet`: Suppress detailed console output
 - `--super-quiet`: Suppress almost all output except errors and success messages
-- `--summary`: Show only the summary count of people detected (one-line output)
+- `--summary`: Show only the summary count of courts and people detected (one-line output)
 - `--no-save`: Do not save the output image (just analyze)
 - `--batch`: Process all images in the input directory
 - `--debug-masks`: Save visualization images of the detected green and blue court areas
 - `--show-court-outline`: Display the green court outline in the output image
 - `--auto-convert`: Automatically convert JPG and WebP images to PNG format before processing
+- `--no-court-number`: Don't show the court number in the detection labels

 ### Output Modes